Sleep and Leaks

 Reply to infinitycastle52777

 You did exactly the right thing.
-Alcohol disturbs sleep patterns, people who exceed drinking limits don't get enough sleep.
+Alcohol disturbs sleep patterns; people who exceed drinking limits don't get enough sleep.
 Excessive worrying is another sleep denier.
 Try to relax and let the world go by.
 Best wishes.

 Borikua610

-I haven’t had one of those leaks in weeks because I normally can’t wear pants at night.
+I haven't had one of those leaks in weeks because I normally can't wear pants at night.
 If I do, I always leak.
-I put a new bag on but usually if I can’t sleep, I have alarms for certain times to wake up and empty the bag and then go right back to sleep.
-Just before I get in bed, I do make sure the bag has enough air in it so the stool slides right out of the stoma area and it’s empty.
-Once I know it’s ready I hit the pillow with a bit more confidence.
-If it takes me a bit to fall back to sleep I try to relax my jawline.
-When someone is anxious or stressed about something relax the breathing and relax the jaw.
-Sometimes it’s an unconscious response to something.
-If all else fails, I try to play that one game on my phone to help me to relax.
-It could be a color game where it doesn’t take too much thought, or something else simple to ease you back into a calming state.
-Once you’re in a comfortable position to fall back asleep, it should be no problem!
+I put a new bag on but usually, if I can't sleep, I have alarms for certain times to wake up and empty the bag and then go right back to sleep.
+Just before I get in bed, I do make sure the bag has enough air in it so the stool slides right out of the stoma area and it's empty.
+Once I know it's ready, I hit the pillow with a bit more confidence.
+If it takes me a bit to fall back to sleep, I try to relax my jawline.
+When someone is anxious or stressed about something, relax the breathing and relax the jaw.
+Sometimes it's an unconscious response to something.
+If all else fails, I try to play that one game on my phone to help me relax.
+It could be a color game where it doesn't take too much thought, or something else simple to ease you back into a calming state.
+Once you're in a comfortable position to fall back asleep, it should be no problem!

 Hope this helps!